AlexanderKarren/conways-game-of-life/README.md

 ## Tech

-Conway's Game of Life is written in React.
+Conway's Game of Life is written in React, and is styled using bootstrap and CSS.

 ![conway screenshot](/screenshot.png)